more information or amend your preferences at any time. Do you accept these cookies and the processing of personal data involved?

 Contribute to the achievement of several United Nations Sustainable Development Goals in the communities of Oxapampa.
 Support community initiatives that serve to empower local community members, including girls and women.

-Depending on the needs of the community at the time of your participation in the program, you might get involved in a range of activities such as supporting community associations related to rural tourism in business topics or providing English workshops, facilitating English lessons for professionals looking to work in the tourism sector, or supporting local business owners and entrepreneurs with creating more sustainable businesses.
+Depending on the needs of the community and the project at the time of your participation in the program, you might get involved in a range of activities such as supporting community associations related to rural tourism in business topics or providing English and environmental workshops, facilitating English lessons for professionals looking to work in the tourism sector, or supporting local business owners and entrepreneurs with creating more sustainable businesses.
 Volunteers might also get involved in environmental initiatives such as seasonal reforestation, invasive vegetation removal and environmental education workshops at local schools.

 Communication with community members on this program is conducted in Spanish.
 If you are not fluent in Spanish, Spanish lessons will be required.
 These can be requested when you book onto the program.
 Simply speak to your Enrolment Manager to learn more.